 5. Lower Cholesterol

-Many Americans struggle with their cholesterol; cutting out smoking can help!
+Many people in the U.S. struggle with their cholesterol; cutting out smoking can help!
 Quitting improves HLD cholesterol (also known as good cholesterol because it helps remove the bad cholesterol from the blood stream) which lowers your risk of heart disease.
 As an added bonus, it helps keep your arteries safe – and that’s great protection for your heart and brain.

 6. Lower Heart Attack Risk